cultureshocked/grimoire/README.md

 # grimoire

 This is my personal blog.
-It's build with SolidJS (SolidStart) and Actix.
+It's built with SolidJS (SolidStart) and Actix.

 ## Building